Mining for Potent Inhibitors through Artificial Intelligence and Physics: A Unified Methodology for Ligand Based and Structure Based Drug Design: Results

+Another metric for defining ligand uniqueness specific to SARS-Cov-2 Mpro is to compare the iMiner results to that of the COVID Moonshot project\cite{boby2023open}.
+After post-filtering with the aforementioned procedure (in this task we used a Vina cutoff percentage of 20), 2347 molecules were collected from all RL iterations, and each of the molecules is represented by a 512-dimensional vector calculated with the ChemNet algorithm\cite{preuer2018frechet} and then reduced to a 2-dimensional vector with t-distributed stochastic neighbor embedding (t-SNE) approach for better visualization.
+Within these principal components, Figure \ref{fig:task-1} compares the coverage of chemical space of the iMiner molecules with inhibitors identified in the COVID Moonshot project\cite{boby2023open}.

-The visualization clearly shows that the molecules generated by iMiner covers a broader chemical space and are spread evenly within plotting range than those molecules published on the COVID-moonshot website which form several tight clusters.
-We recognize that one of the reasons for the COVID moonshot molecules to be clustered in chemical space is that many of these molecules are generated through an inspirational approach, i.e., later molecules are borrowing designing ideas and sub-structures from molecules submitted earlier.
-By comparison, our final-54 set of molecules are dispersed throughout chemical space, which is an important characteristic of our workflow, since it provides a wide variety of structures as candidates for lead optimization.
-Interestingly, even compared to samples from the training dataset (ChEMBL), the molecules in the vina-selected set are still more diverse, which suggests the model was encouraged to explore more of chemical space during RL training while still reporting low Vina scores.
-Finally, we also see that the 54 molecules from iMiner are coming from different regions of the chemical space spanned by molecules generated from the model.
-As drug leads built on single or closely related scaffolds might be ruled out entirely during drug development, a wider coverage of the chemical space gives us a better chance of developing an effective lead for an Mpro inhibitor for treating SARS-CoV-2.
+While there is some overlap between the iMiner and Moonshot molecules both in terms of similarity and binding affinity, it is most notable that the iMiner-generated molecules covers a quite different chemical space than molecules published in the Moonshot project.
+The clustering of the COVID moonshot molecules stems from the fact that many are generated through an inspirational approach, i.e., later molecules are borrowing design ideas and sub-structures from molecules submitted earlier.
+By comparison, the iMiner molecules are dispersed throughout chemical space and provides a wide variety of structures as candidates for lead optimization.
+As drug leads built on single or closely related scaffolds might be ruled out entirely during later drug development stages, a wider coverage of the chemical space offers the possibility of new Mpro inhibitors.